Manifold Finance (FOLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Manifold Finance Historical Price

-According to the latest data gathered on Manifold Finance live price page, the current price of Manifold Finance is 0.541437USD.
-The circulating supply of Manifold Finance(FOLD) is 1.92M FOLD , giving it a market capitalization of $1.04M.
+According to the latest data gathered on Manifold Finance live price page, the current price of Manifold Finance is 0.505163USD.
+The circulating supply of Manifold Finance(FOLD) is 1.92M FOLD , giving it a market capitalization of $968.51K.

 The Manifold Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FOLD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.